-The Rappahannock County Public Schools require that, upon registration, the parent, guardian, or other person having control or charge of the child, shall complete the following:

-- I hereby swear that or affirm that the student named below has not been expelled from school attendance at a private school or in a public school division of the Commonwealth or another state for an offense in violation of school board policies relating to weapons, alcohol or drugs, or for the willful infliction of injury to another person.
-This document shall be maintained as a part of the student's scholastic record; and - I hereby swear that the student named below has not been found guilty of or adjudicated delinquent for any offense listed in subsection G of Virginia Code § 16.1-260 or any substantially similar offense under the laws of any state, the District of Columbia, or the United States or its territories.
-This document shall be maintained separately from all other records concerning the student. - If the school administrators or the school board take disciplinary action against a student based upon an incident which formed the basis for the adjudication of delinquency or conviction for an offense listed in subsection G of § 16.1-260, the notice shall become a part of the student's disciplinary record.

-When the child is registered as a result of a foster care placement, the information required under this subsection must be furnished by the local social services agency or licensed child-placing agency that made the placement.

-Printed Name of Parent/Guardian

-Printed Name of Student

-Signature of Parent/Guardian
+lic Schools require that, upon registration, the g control or charge of the child, shall complete from school attendance at a pri Commonwealth or another stat policies relating to weapons, alco the student named below has not been expelled ivate school or in a public school division of the e for an offense in violation of school board phol or drugs, or for the willful infliction of injury ant shall be maintained as a part of the student's adjudicated delinquent for any of 16.1-260 or any substantially simple District of Columbia, or the Unite named below has not been found guilty of or offense listed in subsection G of Virginia Code § nilar offense under the laws of any state, the d States or its territories.
+This document shall II other records concerning the student. student based upon an incident e school board take disciplinary action against a which formed the basis for the adjudication of offense listed in subsection G of § 16.1-260, the student's disciplinary record. • a result of a foster care placement, the ion must be furnished by the local social services y that made the placement.
+Printed Name of Parent/Guardian Printed Name of Student Signature of Parent/Guardian Date